americanthinker/vectorsearch-applications/README.md

-# Welcome to Vector Search Applications with LLMs
+# Welcome to Building RAG Applications
-This is the course repository for Vector Search Applications with LLMs taught by [Chris Sanchez](https://www.linkedin.com/in/excellenceisahabit/) with assistance from [Matias Weber](https://www.linkedin.com/in/matiasweber/).
+This is the course repository for Building RAG Applications taught by [Chris Sanchez](https://www.linkedin.com/in/excellenceisahabit/) with assistance from [Matias Weber](https://www.linkedin.com/in/matiasweber/).
 The course is desgined to teach search and discovery industry best practices culminating in a demo Retrieval Augmented Generation (RAG) application.
 Along the way students will learn all of the components of a RAG system to include data preprocessing, embedding creation, vector database selection, indexing, retrieval systems, reranking, retrieval evaluation, question answering through an LLM and UI implementation through Streamlit.

 # Prerequisites - Technical Experience